segment-any-text/wtpsplit/README.md

     "dummy-dataset.pth"
 )
 ```
 Note that there should not be any newlines within individual sentences!
-Your corpus should already be well-split.
+This now raises an error.
+Instead, each entry of a list should be a sentence, and there should be no "\n" characters.
+So your corpus should already be well-split.

-Create/adapt config; provide base model via `model_name_or_path` and training data .pth via `text_path`:
+2. Create/adapt config; provide base model via `model_name_or_path` and training data .pth via `text_path`:

 `configs/lora/lora_dummy_config.json`

+We recommend starting using this config, and adapting `model_name_or_path`, `output_dir`, and `text_path` if needed.
+You may also wish to adapt other aspects such as `adapter_config` and batch sizes, but this is more experimental.

-Train LoRA:
+3. Train LoRA:
 ```
 python3 wtpsplit/train/train_lora.py configs/lora/lora_dummy_config.json
 ```

-Once training is done, provide your saved module's path to SaT:
+4. Once training is done, provide your saved module's path to SaT:
 ```python

 sat_lora_adapted = SaT("model-used", lora_path="dummy_lora_path")